 Totally optional, but a sprinkle of crumbled goat cheese or feta cheese at the end is absolutely delicious!
 With or without cheese, this spinach frittata recipe is naturally gluten-free, which we love.

-Whisk together the eggs, heavy cream, chopped spinach, and herbs in a large bowl, then stir in the salt and pepper.
-Next, heat a little bit of neutral oil in a large skillet, then sauté diced red onion and a little fresh garlic.
+- Sauté aromatics.
+Heat a little neutral oil in a large skillet, then sauté diced red onion and fresh garlic.
 After a few minutes, pour the egg mixture on top.
 Cook for a few minutes, just until the bottom begins to set, then transfer under a preheated broiler.

 The frittata will be fully set (eggs cooked through) in about 4-5 minutes.
 Easy!
 You can serve with a tablespoon or two of goat cheese or feta on top, or skip the cheese altogether.